Wei-Parker-Guo/Wei-Parker-Guo.github.io/_posts/2021-12-12-reality-is-broken-2.md

 In this post we are gonna review the first 3 of the 7 traits of game that enhance reality, summarised by the author.
 These traits are mostly derived from psychological observations.
 The idea of this post is to provide a concise but ample explanation for each trait, so that it could be easily applied in game designs.
 In some of them I will also enclose more relevant theories, and several opinions of my own.

-It should be noted that the theories in this post, no matter how convincing, usually stay within the perspectives of psychology/philosophy.
+It should be noted that the theories in this post, no matter how well constructed and proven, usually stay within the perspectives of psychology/philosophy.
 Game, or play, is a fundamental feature of human being, but disciplines are not (J. Huizinga)[^2].
 Therefore, these theories should serve as an errata-check rather than a cookbook for a game project: we refer to them in the hope of avoiding some mistakes, but never engineering the whole experience from them.

 Let’s go through the first 3 traits now.
 ## 1. Meeting positive challenges.